Donor Funded Scholarships and Bursaries

 Eligibility criteria Value of award Start date

-There is one scholarship available for Level 4 (Year 1) undergraduate student studying Real Estate Development and Management
+There is one scholarship available to a Level 4 (Year 1) undergraduate student studying one of the following courses:

 Eligibility criteria Value of award Start date